schimi-dev/schi-template-app/README.md

 ```

 ### Fonts are loaded from remote CDN at build time
-Currently the fonts are loaded from https://fonts.google.com/ at build time.
+The fonts are loaded from https://fonts.google.com/ at build time.

 ## App Router - Pitfalls

-### The initially loaded page in the browser is handled dfferently by/in the client side cache of Next.js compared to all subsequent pages
+### The initially loaded page in the browser is handled dfferently by/in the client-side cache of Next.js compared to all subsequent pages
-The initially loaded page (that is accessed via a hard reload in the browser) is handled differently by the client side cache of Next.js than the pages that are subsequently accessed via soft transitions.
+The initially loaded page (that is accessed via a hard reload in the browser) is handled differently by the client-side cache of Next.js than the pages that are subsequently accessed via soft transitions.
 This affects prefetching via Next.js Links.
 The data for the initially loaded page is fetched again as soon as a corresponding Link component to that page becomes visible and prefetches it.
 This becomes noticable e.g. if a page is hard reloaded and has a Link to itself.
 Then the function/endpoint where the data is fetched by that page is called twice.

+### Interference between `error.tsx` and `not-found.tsx`
+In this app only one `not-found.tsx` and one `error.tsx`, which are on the same level as the Root Layout, are used.
+Currently, using e.g. an `error.tsx` deep inside the folder structure and a `not-found.tsx` further outside in the folder structure leads to `notFound()` called in that deep folder being caught by the `error.tsx`, thus wrongly displaying the `error.tsx` Component instead of the `not-found.tsx` Component.

 ## App Router - Problems